l3marr/labreport5/index.md

 ![Image](ErrorlabR5.png)

 > Make sure you review all you code for syntax or simple errors.
 Remember that the ArrayList class is not part of the default Java

+**After reviewing my code, I noticed that I did not import the Java ArrayList which is what prevented the merge() method from working**